top of page

 A PHILADELPHIA INQUIRER BEST BOOK OF THE YEAR

-A 2022 LAMBDA LITERARY AWARD FINALIST
+A LAMBDA LITERARY PRIZE FOR GAY FICTION FINALIST

 Vibrant, humorous, and fraught with entanglements, Rasheed Newson’s My Government Means to Kill Me is an exhilarating, fast-paced, coming-of-age story that lends itself to a larger discussion about what it means for a young, gay, Black man in the mid-1980s to come to terms with his role in the midst of a political and social reckoning.